Rhino at Dubbo Zoo

 Feed the giraffee

-The tickets to the zoo can be booked on their website.
+The tickets to the zoo can be booked on their website or at the entrance of the zoo.
 For general admission, the ticket cost is AUD 43.20 per adult.
 Note: For up-to-date information on the cost and availability, refer their website.

-One definitely needs an entire day to cover all the things in the zoo.
-Also, to move between the enclosures, a person definitely needs a vehicle like a bicycle or a car.
+You definitely need an entire day to cover all the things in the zoo.
+Also, to move between the enclosures, you definitely need a vehicle like a bicycle or a car.
+Bicycles can be rented out from the zoo.

 Feed the giraffee